-A House in Multiple Occupation (HMO) is a major source of Council Tax queries and disputes.
-Dealing with HMO’s can be a massively timely task, for all parties, and for which there often not a good outcome.
+Houses in Multiple Occupation (HMO) are a major source of Council Tax queries and disputes.
+Dealing with HMO’s can be a massively timely task, for all parties, and for which there is often not a good outcome.

 What is a Council Tax House in Multiple Occupation (HMO) ?

 The Council Tax (Liability for Owners) Regulations 1992 (as amended) is the legislation which supplies the definition of a HMO for Council Tax purposes.
-This is different to definitions used for other purposes and it should be noted that a HMO for licensing purposes is not automatically one for Council Tax purposes.
+This is different to definitions used for other purposes (i.e. The Housing Act 2004) and it should be noted that a HMO for licensing purposes is not automatically one for Council Tax purposes.

-A ‘Class C’ dwelling for the purposes of this regulation is one which:
+A ‘Class C’ dwelling defines a Council Tax HMO and is one which:

 (a)was originally constructed or subsequently adapted for occupation by persons who do not constitute a single household;

 (b)is inhabited by a person who, or by two or more persons each of whom either—